kalbasit/kalbas.it/content/post/announcing-new-go-infra/index.md

 <!--more-->

+Go, starting at version 1.11, has shipped with an internal solution for vendoring dependencies named: [Go Modules](https://github.com/golang/go/wiki/Modules).
+This feature provides a pseudo-lockfile-based implementation for vendoring dependencies, with one
+guarentee: Reproducible build.
+This means that all the dependencies are guarenteed to be the same.

+This new infrastructure takes advantage of this reproducibility approach to fetch all the dependencies in a special fetcher, validate them against a fixed known hash, and finally use them to build the package.

-The build happens in two phases:
+This happens in two phases:

 1. An intermediate fetcher derivation.
-This derivation will be used to fetch all of the dependencies of the Go module.
+This derivation will be used to fetch all the dependencies of the Go module.
 The checksum of the dependencies will be compared against the `modSha256` attribute that is passed in.
 2. A final derivation will use the output of the intermediate derivation to build the binaries and produce the final output.